Metropolitan France: Etymology

 Today, some people in Overseas France object to the use of the term la France métropolitaine due to its colonial history.
-They prefer to call it "the European territory of France" (le territoire européen de la France), as the Treaties of the European Union do.
+They prefer to call it "the European territory of France", as the Treaties of the European Union do.
 Likewise, they oppose treating overseas France and metropolitan France as separate entities.
 For example, INSEE used to calculate its statistics (demography, economy, etc.) for metropolitan France only, and to analyze separate statistics for the overseas departments and territories.
 People in the overseas departments have opposed this separate treatment, arguing that the then four overseas departments were fully part of France.

 As a result, since the end of the 1990s INSEE has included the four overseas departments in its figures for France (such as total population or GDP).
 The fifth overseas department, Mayotte, has been included in the figures for France since the mid-2010s too.
 INSEE refers to metropolitan France and the five overseas departments as la France entière ("the whole of France").
 "The whole of France" includes the five overseas departments, but does not include the other overseas collectivities and territories that have more autonomy than the departments.
 Other branches of the French administration may have different definitions of what la France entière is.
 For example, in contrast to INSEE, when the Ministry of the Interior releases election results, they use the term la France entière to refer to the entire French Republic, including all of overseas France, and not just the five overseas departments.

-Note that since INSEE now calculates statistics for la France entière, this practice has spread to international institutions.
+Since INSEE now calculates statistics for la France entière, this practice has spread to international institutions.
 For instance, the French GDP published by the World Bank includes metropolitan France and the five overseas departments.
 The World Bank refers to this total as "France"; it does not use the phrase "the whole of France", as INSEE does.